Knack (video game): Critical reception

 Sony's Shuhei Yoshida expressed disappointment at Knack's critical reception, hoping the game would receive scores in the mid-70s.
 However, he emphasised that Knack was "not the type of game reviewers would score high for the launch of a next-gen system" and instead, the game was a message that the PlayStation 4 was "not just trying to cater only to the hardcore".

+Youtuber videogamedunkey facetiously celebrated Knack and later Knack 2, with the game series becoming a running gag on his YouTube channel.
+He went on to offer criticism of Knack, citing simplistic gameplay and weak character design as fatal flaws.